ACM40960/project-QianSandeep/README.md

 print(sp500.head(3))
 ```

-For more details on the data collection and preprocessing, refer to the notebooks.
+For more details on the data collection and preprocessing, refer to the notebook for Model 3.

 ## <span style="color:#9b59b6">Notebooks</span>